SGBM information for employees

 to inform the Title IX coordinator, who is specially trained to respond, so that steps

 can be taken to ensure your safety and the safety of our community.
 Your privacy will

 be respected, but if you prefer to talk to someone who does not have an obligation

-At the earliest possible time (no later than 24 hours) after you receive information that a student has experienced SGBM, you must report it to the Title IX Coordinator, Joel Aure, 518-580-5708 (firstname.lastname@example.org).
+At the earliest possible time (no later than 24 hours) after you receive information that a student has experienced SGBM, you must report it to Title IX Coordinator Joel Aure at 518-580-5708 (email@example.com).
 You will need to report all relevant details about the incident(s) disclosed by the student.
-This includes the names of the student, the accused, and any witnesses, as well as any other relevant facts, including the date, time, and specific location of the incident.
-Once you have reported to the Title IX Coordinator, you do not need to take further action.
-Understand, however, that you may be contacted for follow-up information as the College responds to the report.
+This includes the names of the student, the accused and any witnesses, as well as any other relevant facts, including the date, time and specific location of the incident.
+Once you have reported to the Title IX coordinator, you do not need to take further action.
+Understand, however, that you may be contacted for follow-up information as the college responds to the report.